sloanwu/Simple-Solitaire/README.md

 Also think of the other aspects of the GPL license!

-## To-Do List

-- [X] Add more games (frecell, spider and yukon)
-- [X] Improve the settings to use fragments
-- [X] Add even more games (Simple Simon, Golf, etc)
-- [ ] Add the card themes from Kpatience, if their license is compatible to mine.
-- [X] Add a color chooser for background color
-- [X] Improve the Highscores to a Statistics Activity (including date stamps)
-- [ ] Find the reason why the game activity gets created two times when changing the screen orientation in game
-- [ ] Add a button to mix the cards if no movement can be done
-- [X] Add 'Grandfathers Clock'
-- [ ] Add a Custom game maker, maybe
-- [X] Add a 'poker standard' card theme and 4 color themes
-- [X] Add a option to Yukon to play on same suits, instead of different color (like Russian Solitaire)
-- [X] Also save high scores when canceling a game
-- [ ] Add an option to set up appearance for each game indivially
-- [X] Implement "Tap to select/move cards"
-- [ ] Add custom images for backgrounds

 ## Translations
 Thanks to the following persons for providing translations :D
 - Esperanto and Polish: verdulo